 Talented Artists with disabilities

-Artists with disabilities.
 Some people with disabilities are amazingly talented, hardworking and communicate with the world through their incredible artworks.
-Some artists are blind or have mental disabilities, yet they create beautiful and intricate artwork.
-Artists with physical disabilities paint with their feet, mouth… Here I collected artworks of such people – Stephen Wiltshire, Doug Landis, Maria Iliou, Joseph Cartin, Peter Longstaff, Willow Bascom, Alice Schonfield, Keith Salmon, Lisa Fittipaldi, Matt Sesow, Michael Monaco, Simon Mark Smith, Dennis Francesconi, A. Erich Stegmann, Richard Wawro, Jessy Park, Ping Lian Yeak, Christophe Pillault, Esref Armagan, Amanda LaMunyon, Gilles Trehin, George Widener.
-“Know me for my abilities, not my disability” – Mark Haddon.
+However, some artists are blind or have mental disabilities, yet they create beautiful and intricate artwork.
+Artists with physical disabilities paint with their feet, mouth… Here I collected artworks of such people.
+In particular, Stephen Wiltshire, Doug Landis, Maria Iliou, Joseph Cartin, Peter Longstaff, Willow Bascom, Alice Schonfield, Keith Salmon, Lisa Fittipaldi, and Matt Sesow.
+Also, Michael Monaco, Simon Mark Smith, Dennis Francesconi, A. Erich Stegmann, Richard Wawro and many more.
+According to Mark Haddon, we should know people for their abilities, not their disability.

-Doug Landis was paralyzed from the neck down, after an awful accident, during a high-school wrestling match.
-He discovered his talent when he saw the drawing of a house, on a Christmas card, and thought he could do it himself.
+Doug Landis became paralyzed from the neck down, after an awful accident, during a high-school wrestling match.
+According to the artist, he discovered his talent quite accidently.
+It was when he saw the drawing of a house, on a Christmas card, and thought he could do it himself.
 He redid the drawing a few times, until he developed his own style.
 Using only his mouth, Doug creates some really extraordinary artworks.

 Stephen Wiltshire.
 Disability: Autistic Savant.

-Wiltshire was born in 1974 in London to West Indian parents.
-He is world famous architectural artist.
+Born in 1974 in London to West Indian parents, Wiltshire is a world famous architectural artist.
 He learned to speak at the age of nine, and at the age of ten began drawing detailed sketches of London landmarks.

-Maria Iliou is a Greek artist with autism spectrum disorder.
+Greek artist Maria Iliou has autism spectrum disorder.
 She lives in Long Island, New York, and is an advocate for the rights of people with autism.

-Joseph Cartin is from Brooklyn and actively lives with bipolar disorder.
-He has been active in the Mental Health Consumer Movement since 1990 and considers himself a “psychiatric survivor”.
+Brooklyn born Joseph Cartin actively lives with bipolar disorder.
+Active in the Mental Health Consumer Movement since 1990, he considers himself a “psychiatric survivor”.
 He has won numerous art competitions and does corporate design work in addition to his art.

-Peter Longstaff is a foot painter.
-He creates all of his artwork using just his feet, having no arms.
-Peter’s disability stemmed from the drug thalidomide, which was prescribed for morning sickness until it was discovered that it caused deformities fetuses.
-After living most of his life without arms, Peter considers his right foot to be like the right hand of most people, using it dexterously to open doors and perform many other everyday tasks.
+Foot painter Peter Longstaff creates all of his artwork using just his feet, having no arms.
+Peter’s disability stemmed from the drug thalidomide, prescribed for morning sickness.
+Unfortunately, it caused deformities fetuses.
+After living most of his life without arms, Peter considers his right foot to be like the right hand of most people.
+So, he uses it dexterously to open doors and perform many other everyday tasks.

 Willow Bascom grew up in Saudi Arabia and Panama, where her father was a pilot on sea vessels.
 Her early introduction to varying cultures made her a huge fan of tribal art.
 Later in life she was struck with lupus, and started drawing when it went into remission.

-Alice Schonfield.
-Disability: Diminished capacity through multiple strokes.
-Although Alice Schonfeld is most known for her sculpting work primarily in Italian marble, she is also regarded as an inspirational figure for the disabled community.
+Disability of Alice Schonfield – Diminished capacity through multiple strokes.
+Although mostly known for her sculpting work primarily in Italian marble, she is also an inspirational figure for the disabled community.
 She has shown a considerable tenacity to work through debilitating illnesses and has done a lot to promote awareness of disable artists.
-She resides in California.
+Schonfield resides in California.

-Keith Salmon is a blind fine artist and avid mountain climber.
-He has climbed over a hundred Munros (a type of Scottish mountain), one of which can be seen in the first painting below.
+A blind fine artist and avid mountain climber, Keith Salmon has climbed over a hundred Munros (a type of Scottish mountain).
 In 2009 he won the Jolomo award for Scottish landscape painting.

 Lisa Fittipaldi not only learned to paint after losing her sight, she wrote a book about it.
 Her inspiring use of color and her ability to tell which color she is using just by feeling the texture of the paint are just two remarkable facets of her story.